 - 1. Complete the information at the head of the form. - 2.
-Mark each Practical Investigation for each candidate according to instructions given in the Syllabus booklet. - Enter marks and total marks in the appropriate spaces.
-Complete any other sections of the form required.
-3. - Ensure that the addition of marks is independently checked.
-4. - www.PapaCambridge.com 5.
+Mark each Practical Investigation for each candidate according to instructions given in the Syllabus booklet. - 3.
+Enter marks and total marks in the appropriate spaces.
+Complete any other sections of the form required. - 4.
+Ensure that the addition of marks is independently checked. - 5.
 It is essential that the marks of candidates from different teaching groups within each Centre are moderated internally.
 This means that the marks awarded to all candidates within a Centre must be brought to a common standard by the teacher responsible for co-ordinating the internal assessment (i.e. the internal moderator), and a single valid and reliable set of marks should be produced that reflects the relative attainment of all the candidates in the Coursework component at the Centre. - 6.
 Attach this form to the candidate's Practical Investigation, and retain until required for external moderation.
 Further detailed instructions about external moderation will be sent in early October of the year of the examination.
-See also the instructions on the Coursework Assessment Summary Form (0600/06/CW/S/12). - 7.
-Transfer the marks to the Coursework Assessment Summary Form (0600/06/CW/S/12) in accordance with the instructions given on that document.
+See also the instructions on the Coursework Assessment Summary Form (0600/06/CW/S/14). - 7.
+Transfer the marks to the Coursework Assessment Summary Form (0600/06/CW/S/14) in accordance with the instructions given on that document.

-AGRICULTURE Coursework Assessment s lease read the instructions printed on the following page and the General Coursework Regulations before completing this form.
-Centre Number November 2 Practical exercises Investigation andidate Candidate Name Teaching Responsibility Initiative Technique Perseverance Quality Selection of Plan and Handling Deductions Recognition Description Total Introductions Provided Assessment S Centre M Number Cen tre Name Nov /ember 2 Oni Pra ctical exerc ises Inves tigation 30 Candidate Number Candid late Na ame Teaching Group/ Centre Set 1 Responsibility (max 12) 3 Technique (max 12) 5 Quality (max 12) 1 Selection of questions (hypotheses) (max 5) principles of evidence OT 6 Description of investigation (max 5) Total Mark (max 90) Mark
+AGRICULTURE Coursework Assessment Summary Form

-Name of teacher completing this form Signature Date Name of internal moderator Signature Date
+www.PapaCambridge.com Please read the instructions printed on the following page and the General Coursework Regulations before completing this form.
+Centre Number Centre Name November Practical exercises Investigation 2 3 4 5 2 3 4 5 Candidate Candidate Name Teaching Responsibility Initiative Technique Perseverance Quality Selection of Plan and Handling Deductions Recognition Description Internally Total Moderated Number Group/ principles of evidence of of Mark questions Centre Mark (hypotheses) investigation limitations investigation Set (max 12) (max 12) (max 12) (max 12) (max 12) (max 5) (max 5) (max 90) (max 90) (max 5) (max 5) (max 5) (max 5) Name of teacher completing this form Signature Date Name of internal moderator Signature Date